eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/research.md

 # Research and Proposed Solutions

 PBS is one of the active research areas in the Ethereum ecosystem.
-There are several proposed theories and implementation that are being worked upon currently.
+It presents several challenges, including potential security vulnerabilities and the risk of centralization.
+Ongoing research focuses on addressing these concerns through innovations such as enhanced PBS (ePBS), inclusion lists, the Protocol-Enforced proposer commitments (PEPC), forward inclusion lists.
 For a more detailed explanation on the research and ePBS check out this [EPF wiki entry](/wiki/research/PBS/ePBS.md) on the topic.

 As explained in this very insightful [ethresear.ch post](https://ethresear.ch/t/why-enshrine-proposer-builder-separation-a-viable-path-to-epbs/15710), Enshrined Proposer-Builder Separation addresses some of the limitations and centralization concerns associated with MEV-Boost, which currently facilitates PBS for about 90% of Ethereum blocks.